Galina Voskoboeva: 2013

 Voskoboeva began her 2013 season at the Auckland Open.
 She lost in the first round to Kirsten Flipkens.
 Coming through the qualifying rounds at the Sydney International, Voskoboeva defeated Yanina Wickmayer in the first round.
 She was defeated in the second round by second seed Angelique Kerber.
 At the Australian Open, Voskoboeva lost in the first round to 25th seed Venus Williams.

-In Memphis at the National Indoor Championships, Voskoboeva was defeated in the first round by fourth seed Heather Watson.
+In Memphis, at the National Indoor Championships, Voskoboeva was defeated in the first round by fourth seed Heather Watson.

 Personal life

-In 2008, Galina changed her nationality from Russian to Kazakhstani.
+In 2008, Voskoboeva changed her nationality from Russian to Kazakhstani.
 She attended University RUPF in Moscow, where she graduated from in 2005.
 On 15 April 2021, she married Jonathan Gully, a physician, at the Cathedral Basilica of Saint Peter in Chains, in Cincinnati, Ohio.